tahrijouteyamer/taxiquick/README.md

 ✦ /legal: Legal document, containing Terms of Service and Privacy Policy file.

 ## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.
+[MIT License](LICENSE).